From our “Ask a Question” Mailbag: What does estate planning as newlyweds involve?

-Having a last will and testament drafted for you and your spouse by an estate planning professional.
-It not only provides for as to how your property will be distributed, but also allows you to choose a guardian, making sure that any children you may have or plan to have are cared and provided for.
-In most states it has become easy to also set up protective trusts for your spouse and children to shelter what you leave them from attack by future creditors and spouses, but these trusts must be in your will and cannot be created after your death.
+Consider having a last will and testament drafted by an estate planning professional.
+It not only provides for as to how your property will be distributed but also allows you to choose a guardian, making sure that any children you may have or plan to have are cared and provided for.
+In most states, it has become easy to also set up protective trusts for your spouse and children to shelter what you leave them from attack by future creditors and spouses, but these trusts must be in your will and cannot be created after your death.

-Power of Attorney
+Powers of Attorney for Newlyweds

 Without a will, living will and power of attorney, decisions regarding your property, children and health care could be made by the courts, not only delaying the probate process, but also possibly dictating a division of assets or appointment of guardians for your children that is far different than your intent.